matter-labs/zksync-data-dump/README.md

 ## What's New

 - Initial version of the code and analysis
-- Paper is avaialble at [paper-data-strategy-for-zksync.pdf](paper-data-strategy-for-zksync.pdf).
+- Paper is avaialble at [paper-data-strategy-for-zksync.pdf](paper-data-strategy-for-zksync.pdf)
+- Paper is available on ArXiv at [https://arxiv.org/abs/2407.18699](https://arxiv.org/abs/2407.18699)

 ## Ask a Question